basho/basho_docs/content/riak/ts/1.3.0/using/planning.md

 Still unsure how best to structure your Riak TS table?
 Check out our [best practice recommendations][bestpractices].

-Confused about fields, primary key, etc?
+Confused about column definition, primary key, etc?
 Check out [Table Architecture][table arch] for an in-depth explanation of TS tables.

 ## Next Steps